 Fabless clients who have the design can also generate an ample volume of diagnosis results and analyze them to correlate with PFA findings.
 This helps track defect causes and reduces the excursion cycles.
 Such an approach with the DFT methodology greatly lessens the turnaround time and improves yield efficiency considerably.

 Streamlining the Test Flows

-InSemiTech couples up everything together in a tidy hierarchical DFT environment, and help detect defects, improves yield, and accelerate your product to the market.
+InSemiTech couples up everything together in a tidy hierarchical DFT environment, and helps detect defects, improves yield, and accelerates your product to the market.

 Some special technical fields keep on pushing the limits of conventional tools & tactics.
 For example, Artificial Intelligence processors are typically very large and complex.
 They even consist of thousands of duplicate processor arrays; all requiring a high-test coverage.
 Without a hierarchical DFT methodology, there is no solution to manage this volume, as it divides the task into smaller bits.
 The coverage requirement needs many fault models, making embedded compressions highly aggressive!

 Reliable technologies are not developed or provided by design automation vendors but require constant and collaborative work among the industry partners.